andreas-schoch/dominoscript/readme.md

 - The type Index to parse it as.
 It indicates the type and the direction of the data.
 - The address of the first domino half

-<ins>There are essentially 4 types you can parse it as</ins>:
+<ins>**There are essentially 4 types you can parse it as**</ins>:
 - **Domino**: The value of the cell at the address and its connection.
 Essentially a single domino
-- **Unsigned Number**: Up to 6 dominos used to represent a positive number.
+- **Unsigned Number**: A number between 0 to 2147483647 *(Hold on!
+Why not 4294967295?
+Because the data stack uses int32 and 2147483647 is the max value you can have in the stack.
+"Unsigned" here doesn't mean uint32, just that we don't "waste" half a domino to represent the sign)*.
-- **Signed Number**:  Up to 6 dominos used to represent a number.
-1 half of a domino is used to indicate the sign.
+- **Signed Number**:  A number between -2147483648 to 2147483647 (int32 range).
 - **String**: A string is a sequence of null terminated unicode characters

-<ins>And the following directions</ins>:
+<ins>**And the following directions**</ins>:
 - **RawIncrement**: Reads domino halfs using incrementing addresses.
 It disregards the grids bounds and wraps around from right edge left edge on the next line *(Remember that addresses are essentially the indices to a 1D array of Cells which represent the Grid.
 Address 0 is at the top left of the grid.
 In a 10x10 grid, the largest address is 99 in the bottom right)*
-- **SingleStraightLine**: The IP moves in a straight line towards the connection direction of the cell at the address.
+- **SingleStraightLine**: The IP moves in a straight line towards the <ins>connection direction of the cell at the address</ins>.
 No wrap around like in "Raw" mode.
 If you have a 5x10 grid you can get at most 4 dominos in horizontal direction or 10 dominos in vertical direction.
 - **NavMode** (to be implemented): In this mode the [NavigationMode](#how-navigation-modes-work) used for regular InstructionPointer movement is used to determine the direction.

-<ins>Here a table of supported type mappings:</ins>
+<ins>**Here a table of supported type mappings:**</ins>

 | Type Index | Type              | Direction                |
 |------------|-------------------|--------------------------|